toybz/Introduction-To-Software-Development-Article/Part2.md

  Lets do a quick practical, so you can see how HTML is being used.
- Create a folder on your desktop called web_development, we will be creating all  projects file  in this folder.
+ Create a folder on your desktop called web_development, we will be using this folder for our demo proect.

 **
-If you have been following from part 1, we discuuseed about IDE, for developing apps **show screen shot of part1 explainning what IDE is** .
-We will be  downloading and using an  IDE now. head over to vscode.com, then download the version for you pc.
-When download get completed, click on the downloaded file to install it.
+If you have been following from part 1, we discuuseed about IDE, for developing apps **show screen shot of part1 explainning what IDE is** We will be  downloading and using an  IDE now.

+  Head over to vscode.com, then download the version for you pc.
+When download get completed, double click on the downloaded file to install it.

 **